m4r35n357/VisualOptimizers/README.md

 ./spiral-ackley-std 3 0 3 50 100 1 -5 5
 ./spiral-ackley-gl 3 0 3 50 100 0 -5 5
 ```
+The OpenGL visualization shows the two alternative senses of rotation.

 ##  Optimization by Cut